-Step 1: Discuss the program in detail and outline the nature of the program including possible difficulties and risks, while being sure not to discourage the student from applying to the program.
-Since medical records will not be available to you before selection, should a student disclose the nature of the condition after selection is confirmed, encourage the student to contact their treating specialist/physician and provide them with a document that details the nature of the study away program including itinerary, modes of travel, nature of the academic program, accommodation and housing.
+Step 1: Discuss the program in detail and outline the nature of the program including possible difficulties and risks, while being sure not to discourage the student from applying.
+After selection is confirmed, encourage all students to contact their treating specialist/physician and have a conversation based on the Program Expectations Inventory.
 Faculty directors will have the ability to communicate with the Student Life Office and the Counseling Center to garner guidance when dealing with students under these circumstances.